stefan-bergstein/manuela-visual-inspection/ml/README.md

   - Data connection: `Use existing data connection` -> `manu-vi`
   - -> **`Create workbench`**.

-- Find the created project in the OpenShift console, navigate to Administration -> LimitRanges and delete the LimitRange that was auto created
+- Note, in case the workbench does not start, please check if LimitRanges block the pod.
+Find the created project in the OpenShift console, navigate to Administration -> LimitRanges and delete the LimitRange that was auto created

 - Open the workbench and clone https://github.com/stefan-bergstein/manuela-visual-inspection.git (there are at least 4 ways to do this - find out the approach you like)